avanzzzi/hypy/README.md

 Hypy uses winrm to communicate with the hyper-v host, so it must be enabled and accepting connections. https://github.com/diyan/pywinrm has a session explaining how to Enable WinRM on the remote host.

+### SSH
+As an alternative to winrm, you can setup a SSH server on the hyper-v host.
+Passing protocol parameter in command line or setting ssh in the protocol option.

 ### FreeRDP
 FreeRDP binary must be in path (windows, linux and mac).
 Make sure FreeRDP is working before using hypy or it will not open the session to the virtual machine.